Revised March 31, 2017; Re-revised August 26, 2017

 - For example, a calm person with “räga anusaya” for a beautiful woman Z, will get agitated upon seeing Z. Now that anusaya has come to the surface as asaya (asava).

-- How much one gets “agitated” depends on one’s anusaya and the strength of the sense input.
+- How much one gets “agitated” depends on one’s asava and the strength of the sense input.
 Rapes, for example, occur when both are strong.

-- But when it is rubbed against a rough surface, the heat generated causes gun powder to ignite and generate fire.
+- When it is rubbed against a rough surface, the heat generated causes gun powder to ignite and generate fire.

 - In the same way, a strong sense input can “awaken” and “fire-up” the sleeping anusaya.

-- An Arahant has removed all types of anusaya.
-A matchstick with no active gun powder cannot be ignited.
+- An Arahant has removed all types of anusaya; thus no matter how strong a sense input comes in, he/she will not be “triggered” by it.
+A matchstick with no active gun powder cannot be ignited, no matter how hard a march strikes.

 6. “Asaya” or “asava” are the things we have liked for long, long times through uncountable lives in the sansara or the rebirth process and they keep hidden as “anusaya“.
 They keep changing, but there is an unbroken flow from birth to birth.
 They are the deep-seated cravings we have for certain things.